Katerina Cizek: Research and teaching

 She is currently heading up a new research and production initiative at MIT Open Documentary Lab.
 Cizek and NFB producer Gerry Flahive collaborated on academic research with urbanist Roger Kiel on how cities are changing, with the Global Suburbanisms program at York University.
 Cizek collaborated closely with an academic team at University of Toronto on the final iteration of HIGHRISE, on a joint book and documentary project about Digital Citizenship in the Global Suburbs.
 Cizek is a long-time teacher at the annual ESoDoc workshops.
 She teaches new media approaches to documentary creation.

 Personal life

-Cizek was born in Waterloo, Ontario.
-The daughter of Czech immigrants, she now lives in the Roncesvalles district in Toronto.
+Cizek was born in 1969 in Waterloo, Ontario.
+The daughter of Czech immigrants, she now lives in the Roncesvalles neighbourhood in Toronto.
 Cizek has a degree in anthropology from McGill University in Montreal and worked as an independent filmmaker before joining the National Film Board of Canada, where she worked as a filmmaker-in-residence.
 Her father Jiří Čížek taught quantum physics at the University of Waterloo.
 He is known for introducing Coupled cluster theory.